-Kensington Brewing Company goes to great lengths to produce beer that reflects the diverse culture of the neighborhood.
-Kensington Brewing Company is well established among neighborhood residents and known for stocking board games in its eating and drinking areas.
+Kensington Brewing Company goes to great lengths to produce beer that reflects the diverse culture of the neighbourhood.
+Kensington Brewing Company is well-established among neighbourhood residents and known for stocking board games in its eating and drinking areas.

 2. Northern Maverick Brewing Company

-Northern Maverick Brewing Company is known for producing beer in vast flavors and aromas.
+Northern Maverick Brewing Company is known for producing beer in vast flavours and aromas.
 All beer is hand-crafted in-house by talented brewmasters.
-With an 11,000 square foot facility, 400-seat restaurant, retail store, bar, and a 10-hectolitre brewhouse, the Northern Maverick Brewing Company has everything you need to enjoy yourself on a fun night with friends and loved ones.
+With an 11,000 square-foot facility, 400-seat restaurant, retail store, bar, and a 10-hectolitre brewhouse, the Northern Maverick Brewing Company has everything you need to enjoy yourself on a fun night with friends and loved ones.